Anirudh1905/Student-Performance-Indicator/README.md

 # Student Performance Indicator

-AWS deployment using Elastic Beanstalk and Codepipeline (Only Continuos Delivery)
+AWS deployment using Elastic Beanstalk and Codepipeline (Only Continuous Delivery)

 * Create Elastic Beanstalk instance
 * Create a Codepipeline and connect it to the repository